iay/shibboleth-build-docker/README.md

 have a fix for this issue, so until that fix is back-ported to Java 11, this image can be used to work around it.

-The image is currently based on the standard `openjdk:14` from Docker Hub.
-That image is in turn based on Oracle Linux, an `rpm`-based Linux distribution derived from RHEL 7 sources.
-When OpenJDK 14 is retired, we would expect this to move to the latest current released OpenJDK version, hence the lack of a Java version in the container name.
+The image is currently based on the standard `openjdk:15` from Docker Hub.
+That image is in turn based on Oracle Linux 8, an `dnf`-based Linux distribution derived from RHEL 8 sources.
+When OpenJDK 15 is retired, we would expect this to move to the latest current released OpenJDK version, hence the lack of a Java version in the container name.